ebzzry/ebzzry.github.io/en/src/kvm.md

 This will install the [QEMU](http://wiki.qemu-project.org/Main_Page) /kee-MOO/ hypervisor, [VDE](http://vde.sourceforge.net/) tools, and [SPICE](http://www.spice-space.org/) support.
-QEMU, at least during its early days had the _meh_ impression — it is OK, but not stellar.
+QEMU, at least during its early days had the _meh_ impression—it is OK, but not stellar.
 Since version 0.10.1, QEMU started supporting [KVM](http://www.linux-kvm.org/), a virtualization subsystem for Linux, that provides near-native virtualization performance using hardware-assisted virtualization.
 It even rivals the performance of the virtualization solutions